 Welcome!

-Multi-Story Water is an interactive project taking place in the Eastville area during 2012.
-The idea is to involve local people in a creative conversation about the river and our relationship with it – using storytelling, games, performance, walking tours, or whatever else seems appropriate.
+Multi-Story Water was an interactive project taking place in the Eastville area of Bristol during 2012-13.
+This site is now an archive of its activities.
+During the project, we sought to involve local people in a creative conversation about the River Frome and their relationships with it – about the pleasures it brings, the memories it holds, and the risks it poses.
+To develop these themes, we used storytelling, performance, walking tours, workshops, and even a street party.

 The River Frome has many stories to tell.
 As it flows through Eastville, it runs past homes and businesses, a school, under the motorway, and finally through sluice gates – where it disappears underground on its way to the city centre.
 The river connects different parts of the community, but do you feel connected to it?